Two CSCS-based iteration methods for solving absolute value equations

-\quad\ Motivated by the pioneer works of \cite{DKST,MZZGFZ}, we extend the classical CSCS iteration method to two types of CSCS-based methods for solving the AVE (\ref{Ku1}).
-These methods will fully exploit the Toeplitz structure to accelerate the computation speed and save storage.
-Next, we will devote to constructing these two new methods, i.e., the Picard-CSCS iterative method and nonlinear CSCS-like iterative method.
+Motivated by the pioneer work of \cite{DKST,MZZGFZ}, we extend the conventional CSCS iteration method to two types of CSCS-based iteration methods for solving AVEs (\ref{Ku1}).
+These methods fully exploit the Toeplitz structure to accelerate the computation speed and save storage.
+Next, we will devote to establishing these two new methods, i.e., the Picard-CSCS iteration method and the nonlinear CSCS-like iteration method.